-If you'd like to send me photos to include in next week's "pets on furniture" post, please ensure your photos follow my basic rules: First, the pet must be on a piece of furniture.
+If you would like to send me photos to include in the next pets on furniture post, please ensure your photos follow these basic rules: First, the pet must be on a piece of furniture.
 And said piece of furniture must be clearly visible in the photo, so it takes center stage rather than your pet.
 Think of it more of a photo of a great piece of furniture that you want to show off...and your pet happens to be sitting on it.
-And second, if the photo is too dark or unfocused then it may not make the cut.
-Photos, your name, location and a brief description can be sent to email@example.com and PLEASE don't send closeups of your pet!
+And second, if the photo is too dark or unfocused it may not make the cut.
+Photos, your name, location and a brief description can be sent to kim[at]desiretoinspire[dot]net.
 Thanks!

 This is my new kitten Soetkin (Sootie) yawning on my husband's Patrik Accent chair.
 It's protected with a hand loomed serape that my friends brought me from Argentina.
 The little table was my mother's.
 I gilded the base and added a marble top from an off cut of our kitchen counter.
 The wall is waiting for some art!

 My pup (Professor Cumulus - Informally Known As Abbie) is passed out on a Mitchell Gold sofa at the interior design firm where I work.
 She comes to the office with me every day and this was a long one.
 More information about the artwork above her is here.

 I send photo of my dog: Bella.
 She is 7 years old.
 Very funny girl :-), love to run, play with a ball or stick and sleep on her armchair.

 I look forward to this feature every week and while I didn't have a chance to send photos of our last cat (RIP), I'm happy to submit a couple of pics of our new kitty, adopted from the local shelter about a month ago.
 She's settling in beautifully.
 In these two photos, Princess Miu Miu is lounging on our Gus Modern sofa, keeping my husband company in his home office.